Chaitalykundu/Web-Development/03-JavaScript/01-Basic/11-Iterables/theory.md

 # Iterables

+An iterable is an object that contains a collection of values and allows iteration over them one by one.

 An **iterable** is any object in JavaScript that implements the iterable protocol, meaning it has a special method called `[Symbol.iterator]()` that returns an iterator.

+This allows the object to be used in loops like `for…of` and `spread syntax (…)`.

+&nbsp;

+&nbsp;

+# Iterator

 An **iterator** is an object that follows the iterator protocol, meaning it has a next() method that returns an object with `{ value, done }` properties.